constructor21/peal_web_v2/README.md

 3. Complete stripe integration and billing manager flow

-Cloud function to get the doc id and run through the list of all meida files and replace their names??
+Cloud function to get the doc id and run through the list of all media files and replace their names??
 OR
 Just have a .then promise to do so at the point of campaign creation